Sign in

 • ITIL Specialist: High-velocity IT

-Each ITIL Specialist, Strategist, and Leader syllabus is based on content from two sources:
+The ITIL Specialist, Strategist, and Leader syllabuses are based on content from two sources:

-• the respective book (of the same name)
+• the respective core publications (of the same name)

 • a selection of content from the practice guides.